-Studies investigated have improved rail links to East Lothian, specifically а local service to Dunbar and new station at East Linton.
-In 2017. reached agreement was ELC, SBC between and Transport Scotland to deliver two new stations at East Linton and Reston between (2019-2024).
+Studies have investigated improved rail links to East Lothian, specifically a local service to Dunbar and new station at East Linton.
+In 2017, agreement was reached between ELC, SBC and Transport Scotland to deliver two new stations at East Linton and Reston between (2019-2024).

-Continue to support the principle of Demand Responsive Transport

-• Not delivered - service withdrawn due to high cost per passenger carried

-Upgrade bus stops with shelters and information points

-• Delivered & Ongoing - improvements include extending SEStran bus tracker.
-Priorities set out in East Lothian Bus Passenger Charter

-Deliver bus priority in Musselburgh

-• Delivered - package of measures introduced including new traffic installations, enhanced pedestrian facilities and improvements to bus stops.

-Improve accessibility to stations

-• Delivered & Ongoing - measures introduced include an increase in car park capacities, installation of cycle lockers and improved signing

-Increase frequency of train services to North Berwick

-Not Delivered but remains relevant - Council has lobbied for an off peak service between Edinburgh and North Berwick

-Support GNER franchise bid & Musselburgh parkway station

-• Not Delivered but remains relevant - franchise competition abandoned in 2001.
-SRA withdrew support for Musselburgh parkway station in 2004

-Re-allocate road space to pedestrian environment

-• Delivered & Ongoing - numerous schemes implemented e.g. Musselburgh and opportunities continue to be investigated

-Investigate local paths as part of the Sustainable Path Network

-Delivered & Ongoing - Community path networks being upgraded and extended

-Provide cycle lanes and parking

-• Delivered & Ongoing - Cycle storage lockers installed at five stations and a number of new cycle links created.
-Opportunities continue to be explored

-Traffic calming schemes

-• Delivered & Ongoing - traffic calming measures introduced at a number of locations and work continues to do so where appropriate

-Provide controlled and uncontrolled crossings

-Ongoing - pedestrian crossings and dropped kerbs installed across East Lothian

-Support A1 Haddington to Dunbar dualling

-• Delivered - Haddington to Dunbar dualling completed in 2004

-Develop decriminalised parking

-Ongoing - DPE went live January 2017.
+Continue to support the principle of Demand Responsive Transport • Not delivered - service withdrawn due to high cost per passenger carried Upgrade bus stops with shelters and information points Delivered & Ongoing - improvements include extending SEStran bus tracker.
+Priorities set out in East Lothian Bus Passenger Charter Deliver bus priority in Musselburgh Delivered - package of measures introduced including new traffic installations, enhanced pedestrian facilities and improvements to bus stops.
+Improve accessibility to stations Delivered & Ongoing - measures introduced include an increase in car park capacities, installation of cycle lockers and improved signing Increase frequency of train services to North Berwick Not Delivered but remains relevant - Council has lobbied for an off peak service between Edinburgh and North Berwick Support GNER franchise bid & Musselburgh parkway station Not Delivered but remains relevant - franchise competition abandoned in 2001.
+SRA withdrew support for Musselburgh parkway station in 2004 Re-allocate road space to pedestrian environment Delivered & Ongoing - numerous schemes implemented e.g. Musselburgh and opportunities continue to be investigated Investigate local paths as part of the Sustainable Path Network Delivered & Ongoing - Community path networks being upgraded and extended Provide cycle lanes and parking Delivered & Ongoing - Cycle storage lockers installed at five stations and a number of new cycle links created.
+Opportunities continue to be explored Traffic calming schemes Delivered & Ongoing - traffic calming measures introduced at a number of locations and work continues to do so where appropriate Provide controlled and uncontrolled crossings Ongoing - pedestrian crossings and dropped kerbs installed across East Lothian Support A1 Haddington to Dunbar dualling Delivered - Haddington to Dunbar dualling completed in 2004 Develop decriminalised parking Ongoing - DPE went live January 2017.
 Parking Strategy updated to reflect objectives.

-Support SEStran multi-modal tickets

-• Delivered - SEStran 'one-ticket' travel scheme in operation
+Support SEStran multi-modal tickets Delivered - SEStran 'one-ticket' travel scheme in operation households without access to a car 22 5 10.0 20.0 30.0 40.0 50.0 0.0 All East Lothian Car ownership levels are above the national average reflecting the rural nature of much of East Lothian and the resulting car dependency that this creates.
+This also highlights the relative affluence of the area with a third of households having access to more than one car.
+(Scottish household Statistics 2016)

+1.6 Key Transport Statistics